rollupsync/verifiers/README.md

 Use `npm run wallet` to create a wallet.
 The wallet will be stored in `wallet.enc.json` and the password in `wallet_password.secret`.

 These will be passed to docker using the secrets functionality.
 The same wallet will be used for all verifiers.

+#### Running

+The following commands should be used to start, stop, and view logs of verifiers.

+To start the verifier daemons: `npm run start mainnet`

+To stop them: `npm run stop mainnet`

+To view logs: `npm run logs mainnet`

+`mainnet` may be replaced with any supported network name, currently `mainnet` and `rinkeby` are supported.